gcantieni/bindarrr/README.md

 ### Save google doc in markdown format

 Google Docs now has native markdown export.
-Simply go to file > save > markdown.
-Copy or save the file to md-converter/bindarrr.md (replacing the previous one).
+Simply go to `file > save > markdown`.
+Copy or save the file to `md-converter/bindarrr.md` (replacing the previous one).

 ### Generate the site based on the new markdown bindarrr
 Now you can run the site generation program.
 It is a rust program, which is the only dependency.
 Install rust if you don't have it, and run `cargo run` in the md-converter subdirectory.
+You can set `DEBUG=true` in the environment to see more details.

 This will output to `md-converter/output` and will contain both an `index.html` file and a `songs` directory of html pages.
 You might need to slightly hand-edit the md file and re-run if Google has decided to output some nonesense.
-Once you're satisfied, you can copy back up the current songs directory into e.g. `songs-2026`, overwrite `index.html` with the new one, and copy `output/songs` to `songs`.
-Then you can safely remove the `output` directory.
+Once you're satisfied, you can copy a back up of the current songs directory into e.g. `songs-2026`.
+Then you can overwrite `index.html` and `songs` to contain the versions from the `output` directory.

 Hooray, you've just created an updated version of the website!